 The President's Office (BU) is the central management unit at Saarland University where you will find contacts for a diverse range of issues including professorial appointments, press and PR, and international affairs.

 The Education and Quality ins (LS), is the place to contact if you have any questions regarding your students or your teaching duties (quality assurance and evaluation of teaching, submitting your teaching activity record sheet, conducting examinations and assessments) or about any continuing-education courses you contribute to.
 Please note, however, that all questions relating to curricular content or to practical organizational issues should be discussed and resolved with your faculty.
 To find answers to typical questions or to find out who to contact about specific teaching-related issues, please visit our dedicated web page.

-The Research Management and Technology Transfer Division (FT), provides assistance with all research-related questions.
+The Research Management Division (F), provides assistance with all research-related questions.
 The staff at the unit can offer advice on a wide range of topics including acquiring and organizing external funding, communicating research results effectively, research grants and research funding issues.
 For more detailed information, please visit our dedicated research topics web page.

 The Accounting and Finance division (HF) provides financial and budget management services and assistance with health insurance subsidies for civil servants (Beihilfe).
 The Accounting and Finance Department can answer your funding, finance and budget management questions.

 The Department of International Relations (IB) answers all questions about international relations and cooperation in research and teaching.

 The Campus Development and Building Management Division (CB) is responsible for developing and planning campus construction projects, for site management and for renovation and remediation work.
 If you have questions about the restructuring or layout of your rooms or work areas, please address them to the staff at Campus Development and Building Management.